Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 How can you tell the difference between a genuine articulation disorder, and a kid who’s just not quite getting a few words right?

-Let’s take a look at what an articulation disorder is, and what it isn’t.
+In this article, we’ll help clarify by taking a look at what an articulation disorder is, and what it isn’t.

 What Is Articulation Disorder?